Axodarap/Gluecksrad/README.md

 - [ ] remove black background from pointer
 - [ ] prevent two items with same color being next to each other

+- [x] fix bug: clear all, multipole items with same label do not all get deleted from list
 - [x] lock everything while spinning
 - [x] result modal
 - [x] fix image loading issue